My life in songs

 I remember the first moment I heard this song.
 I went out for dinner with my parents, my friends, and her parents.
 We got bored and wanted to listen to music, so we went to chat in her mother’s car while they finished eating.
 I must’ve been around 14 years old, and her boyfriend told me to play this song.
 Something in me shifted and my life was never the same.

 Of course I was aware of Pink Floyd in general, but this was the catalyst to a multi-year obsession with the group.
-I wrote school assignments about them (one of which ended up being approximately 20k words), I read books about them, watched documentaries, interviews.
-Watching The Wall alone in my room at night left me feeling some type of way for a week.
+I wrote school assignments about them (one of which ended up being approximately 20k words), I read books about them, watched documentaries, interviews—the list goes on, Watching The Wall alone in my room at night left me feeling some type of way for a week.

 Extraordinary Machine - Fiona Apple